eiriklv/react-native-versions/README.md

-Download, reload and manage React Native javascript bundle versions.

-With this module, you can update your React Native application instantly without passing through TestFlight or the App Store.

-Eventually it should support: A/B testing, rollback, feature flags, customer segments.
+Manage javascript bundle versions over the wire from your React Native app.

 # Setup